 I love and hate Christmas.
-I love the magic of it, the lights and the way a Christmas carol in Coles can succumb me to teary nostalgia.
+I love the magic of it, the lights and the way a Christmas Carol in Coles can make me succumb to teary nostalgia.
 I also live for the look of pure excitement on my little guys’ faces when they see the Christmas displays at our local shopping centre.
 It’s the best!

 But I also kinda hate it.
 I hate it for its commercialism and for the fact that we almost kill ourselves every year trying to make it perfect for everyone.
 But then I’m a mum, and that’s what mums do.
 If it wasn’t for mums, there would be no Christmas.
 Am I right?

-Oh I am in awe of this mum!
-She’s so friggen clever and competent.
+I am in awe of this mum!
+She’s so clever and competent.

 She would never dream of buying a pavlova case because she always makes her signature pav from scratch – and it tastes better than Nigella’s.
 Everyone loves it when it’s her turn to host Christmas because you just know it will be perfect and she’ll even have a kids table with cute Rudolf marshmallow pops.
 She knows where to source the good crackers – on sale, and her house is the most sparkly in the street thanks to her ‘oh wow, that’s so beautiful’ Christmas lights.

 2. The ‘Oh Sh!t!
 It’s Christmas Eve’ mum

 Okay, this is me.
 While I am getting better at buying gifts before the big day, I am always stuck in the Christmas checkout queues buying last-minute presents because I forgot someone, or ingredients for the Christmas feast ‘bring a plate’.

 This mum (and I know her well) is a scatterbrain, but while she looks like she’s dropping the ball and leaving everything to the last minute, she always pulls through with the goods on Christmas Day – and her family love her for it.

 3. The ‘I’ve been shopping since last July’ mum